happyPydog/pci_dynamic_process/README.rst

-dypro: Dynamic Process with Mean Shift and Variance Change
+Dynamic Process with Mean Shift and Variance Change
 ====================================================================